pradyotprksh/development_learning/python/pyblog/doc/LEARNING.md

 It gives the details on how you should be structuring the project, but it will vary on the type of project you are working on.

+## Ignore Files

+Since, I am going to push the code to GitHub it's better to ignore those files which are not needed and need to be protected for security reasons.

+I am not sure which files to ignore in Python, so I found a repository which provides the .gitignore for different languages.
+You can find the details here https://github.com/github/gitignore.